Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 Learn how to scale Prisma applications with Neon read replicas

-A key benefit of read replicas is that you can distribute read requests to one or more read replica compute instances, enabling you to easily scale your applications and achieve higher throughput for both read-write and read-only workloads.
+A key benefit of read replicas is that you can distribute read requests to one or more read replicas, enabling you to easily scale your applications and achieve higher throughput for both read-write and read-only workloads.

 For more information about Neon's read replica feature, see Read replicas.